Heathen Lexicon

 Laun-Blót: Heathen Blót held in secret; where no less than two, and no more than three Thanes participate.

-Laukar/Vínlaukr: a sacred medicinal herb/plant, usually growing near body of freshwater; Hjálmlaukr =leek or garlic; Ítrlaukr =a beautiful medicinal plant; Geirlaukr =garlic.
+Laukar/Vínlaukr: a sacred medicinal herb/plant, usually growing near body of freshwater; Hjálmlaukr =leek or garlic; Ítrlaukr =a beautiful medicinal plant; Geirlaukr =garlic; consecrated pool (see Deposition Ritual).

-Lúta: also, Laut, Lute; to submit/bow towards the rising sun in worship, referring to a Heathen rite of bowing towards the east (the rising sun) during worship.
+Lúta: also, Laut, Lute; to take-one-knee and face the rising sun; a Heathen rite of bowing towards the east (the rising sun) during worship.

-Lytir: which means a male “lot-reader” (Reader-of-Runes) or “speaker-of-truths.”
-German historical sources from the 9th-century mention both seers and those that were interpreters-of-dreams having this prefix or suffix.
+Lytir: a male “lot-reader” (Reader-of-Runes) or “speaker-of-truths.”
+German historical sources from the 9th-century mention those that were interpreters-of-dreams having this prefix or suffix.

 Mannskrǣfa: One who is a miserable coward.

-Mead: is one of the most ancient of ceremonial drinks; a libation made from fermented honey.
+Mead: ancient religious ceremonial drink; a libation made from fermented honey.& herbs.

 Mead-Horn: a drinking vessel, fashioned from a cattle horn, and used in Heathen ritual for libation.